cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 Since the OPRF is a two-message protocol, KE3 has no element of the OPRF.
 We can
-therefore call the AKE's `ServerFinish()` directly.
-The `ServerFinish()` function
+therefore call the AKE's `ServerFinalize()` directly.
+The `ServerFinalize()` function
 MUST take KE3 as input and MUST verify the client authentication material it contains
 before the `session_key` value can be used.
 This verification is paramount in order to
 ensure forward secrecy against active attackers.

 This function MUST NOT return the `session_key` value if the client authentication
-material is invalid, and may instead return an appropriate error message.
+material is invalid, and may instead return an appropriate error message like ClientAuthenticationError.

 ## Credential Retrieval {#cred-retrieval}